IKolosynskyi/winemakersAssociationSite/README.md

 # winemakersAssociationSite
-It is simple site template for winemakers association, is not finished.
-Contains frontend and backend(isn't secured).
+It is a simple site template for winemakers association.
+Contains frontend and backend(unsecured).
-Site development is in progress.
+Site development is still in progress.